castrovroberto/codex-lite/README.md

 *   **🔍 Automated Review & Iteration:** Validate generated code using tests and linters, and iteratively refine it with LLM assistance
 *   **💬 Interactive Chat:** Get real-time coding assistance and explanations
 *   **🧠 Context-Aware Analysis:** Deep understanding of your codebase structure, dependencies, and Git history
+*   **🛠️ Comprehensive Tool Suite:** 20+ specialized tools for file operations, code analysis, testing, and Git operations
+*   **🧪 Robust Testing Framework:** Comprehensive unit and integration tests with mock tool infrastructure
+*   **🚀 CI/CD Integration:** Automated testing, security scanning, and regression testing pipelines

-The tool is built using Go and provides a modern CLI experience with comprehensive configuration options.
+The tool is built using Go and provides a modern CLI experience with comprehensive configuration options and enterprise-grade reliability.

 ---